-- 1. Create video games suitable for use on a PC, MAC, or mobile device.
-(VGD 121, VGD 122, VGD 151, VGD 152, VGD 171, VGD 172) - 2.
-Design 3D objects and animations for use in video games.
-(VGD 121, VGD 122, VGD 151, VGD 152, VGD 171, VGD 172) - 3.
-Write error free programming for use in video games.
-(VGD121, VGD122, VGD 171, VGD172) - 4.
-Produce video game documentation based on game design theory and principles.
-(VGD 180) - 5.
+- 1. Create video games suitable for use on a PC, MAC, or mobile device. - 2.
+Design 3D objects and animations for use in video games. - 3.
+Write error free programming for use in video games. - 4.
+Identify game design theory and principles. - 5.
 Develop Rigged Models with animations for use in video games.
-(VGD 151, VGD 152)

-Viticulture Certificate
+Viticulture Advanced Certificate

-The Viticulture certificate is designed to prepare individuals for various careers in the grape growing industry.
-Classroom instruction, laboratory and field applications of viticultural principles and practices are included in the program of study.
-Credit Hours Required: 24 Gainful Employment Data: View
+The Viticulture Advanced Certificate is designed to prepare individuals for various careers in the grape growing industry.
+Classroom instruction, laboratory and in-depth field applications of viticultural principles and practices are included in the program of study.
+Learning outcomes are applied in a 12-acre on-campus teaching vineyard.

-- AGS 105 Soils Credits: 3 - AGS 107 Entomology Credits: 3 - AGS 274 Water Management Credits: 3 - VEN 100 Introduction to Viticulture Credits: 3 - VEN 101 Establishing a Vinifera Vineyard Credits: 3 - VEN 102 Maintaining a Vinifera Vineyard Credits: 3 - VEN 195V Viticulture Practicum Credits: 2 Note: Students must complete VEN 195V in Fall, Spring and Summer for a total of 6 credits.
+- AGS 105 Soils Credits: 3

+- AGS 107 Entomology Credits: 3

+- AGS 274 Water Management Credits: 3

+- VEN 100 Introduction to Viticulture Credits: 3

+- VEN 101 Establishing a Vinifera Vineyard Credits: 3

+- VEN 103 Maintaining a Vinifera Vineyard Credits: 4

+- VEN 195V Viticulture Practicum Credits: 2

+Note: Students must complete VEN 195V in Fall and Spring for a total of 4 credits.